dangminhduc/aws-solution-architecture-professional-note/README.md

     - MQ Telemetry Transport (MQTT) protocol integration using AWS IoT Core.
 - IoT Analytics is a tool to run and operate analytics on massive volumes of IoT data.
   - It is suitable for analyzing data at rest(S3 or Kinesis Data Streams or directly from IoT Core).
 Can be used with SQL queries and intergrated with QuickSight
-  - For using Iot Analytics a channel is defined that filters data to be stored and analyzed.
+  - For using IoT Analytics a channel is defined that filters data to be stored and analyzed.
 The processed data can be stored in time series data storage for futher queries.
 - Kinesis Analytics is a suitable service for analyzing streaming data
 - IoT 1-click helps to launch AWS Lambda functions from the ready-to-use simple IoT devices.
 I can also be used to manage these devices from mobile apps or from the console
 - IoT Events is a service used to detect and respond to events from IoT sensors.
 It montors sensors for operational changes and initiates actions to alert users.